 What accounts for this behavior?
 Not everyone who buys a lottery ticket is a math illiterate.

-I’d guess that the behavior is a symptom of hopelessness.
-People’s widespread feelings of hopelessness cause them to generate a faith that an exceedingly-improbable event can miraculously happen in their lives.
-The lottery-ticket behavior follows.
+I’d guess that it’s a symptom of hopelessness.
+Feelings of hopelessness cause us to generate a faith that an exceedingly-improbable event will benefit our life.
+Lottery-ticket behavior follows.